727800350/note/cs/cxx_topic/effective_modern_c++.md

 template<typename T>
 void f(T param);  // param is now passed by value
 ```
-That means that param will be a copy of whatever is passed in - a completely new object.
+That means that **param will be a copy of whatever is passed in - a completely new object**.
 The fact that param will be a new object motivates the rules that govern how T is deduced from expr.

 1. As before, if expr's type is a reference, ignore the reference part.